Notices - Laurea Magistrale graduation session - April 2024:

-You must sit for the Degree Examination and/or the final exam in order to graduate.
-Those who are eligible to register for the Degree Examination are students who:
+You must sit for the final exam in order to graduate.
+Registration for the degree examination is open to students who:

-- undertook the possible assessment of proficiency in the English language (*)
+- meet the proficiency requirements in English language (*) and Italian language

 (*) As envisaged for courses in the applicable educational system prior to Ministerial Decree 270

 Preparatory or supplementary activities to the final exam may be required for some programmes.
-If the preparatory/supplementary activity is included as part of a course, with the recording of the course mark, the associated part must also be registered in the record of the course’s score report.
+If the preparatory/supplementary activity is included as a share/part of a course, with the recording of the course mark, the associated part must also be registered in the academic record in order to graduate.